-Over a week ago I finally got my Microsoft Surface Pro 3 and I will try to cover my first impressions in this blog post.
-Two years ago I replaced my notebook with the Surface Pro and one year later I replaced the Surface Pro with the Surface Pro 2.
-I have used both devices as my primary work devices for work as a consultant, at university and at home.
+Over a week ago, I finally got my Microsoft Surface Pro 3, and I will try to cover my first impressions in this blog post.
+Two years ago, I replaced my notebook with the Surface Pro, and one year later, I replaced the Surface Pro with the Surface Pro 2.
+I have used both devices as my primary work devices for work as a consultant, at university, and at home.
 The Surface is the perfect work device since I travel a lot.
-With the Surface I replaced my notebook, my desktop and my tablet with one single device.
-I always had one complain about the Surface and this was the screen size.
+With the Surface, I replaced my notebook, my desktop, and my tablet with one single machine.
+I always had one complaint about the Surface, and this was the screen size.
 If you travel and you work 8-10 hours in front of a 10-inch screen, you start thinking about a bigger screen.
 Lucky with the Surface Pro 3 Microsoft changed that.
-Now the Surface Pro 3 got a 12-inch screen and they also changed the ratio from 16:9 to 3:2 which makes a huge difference in terms of space on the screen.
-I just love the new screen size, it is absolutely perfect and still not too large for traveling.
+Now the Surface Pro 3 got a 12-inch screen, and they also changed the ratio from 16:9 to 3:2, which makes a massive difference in terms of space on the screen.
+I love the new screen size, it is absolutely perfect and still not too large for traveling.
 But let me jump back to the review.

 - Windows 8.1 Pro

 - Weight: 800 grams

 - Screen: 12” ClearType Full HD Plus